 Schedule Rewind: A look back at the Prime Time schedule from seasons past and network decisions impacting sci fi and fantasy shows.

 The X-Files wrapped up its initial nine year run at the end of the 2001-02 season, and the Big Four broadcast networks (ABC, CBS, FOX, and NBC) had pretty much shunned sci fi and fantasy by that time.
 When that show debuted in 1993, it received praise from critics and viewers and turned into a cult favorite when FOX picked it up for a second season despite low ratings.
 The network’s support of the show allowed it to build an audience and eventually turn into a Top 20 hit (if only they had done the same for Firefly), and that revived interest in sci fi across the broadcast networks.
-By the mid-to-late ’90s, all four of the major broadcasters were taking a shot with genre entries, though few found much success.
+By the mid-to-late ’90s, all four of the major broadcasters were trying out genre entries, though few found much success.
 And by the time that The X-Files was wrapping up, there was little in the way of sci fi and fantasy on the old school networks and it would remain that way for a few more years until a little show named Lost (not to be confused with the reality show of the same name that aired on NBC during the 2001-02 season) became an unexpected hit and revived interest in the genre.

 ABC